vi-10/events-svc/README.md

 ### Active Event Cache

-The active event is cached using:
+The active event is cached.

 This prevents repeated database queries when retrieving the currently active event.